 He produced effects in a few hundred metres that usually require several kilometres.
-The view, across the big lawn and over the meadows to the west of the house, for example, is no more than 700 metres long - but this is only evident if milk cows, rather than calves, are pastured in the furthest fields.
+The view, across the big lawn and over the meadows to the west of the house, for example, is no more than 700 metres long- but this is only evident if milk cows, rather than calves, are pastured in the furthest fields.
 The whole of the old garden - the four rectangles which straddle the stream, with their various sequences and unexpected changes of character - is only 400 metres x 200 metres.

 Victor de Stuers had already extended south from the old rectangle with his new kitchen garden.
-Gatacre, primarily in the years 1918 - 1924, (but continuing to embellish until his death in 1959) developed an extraordinary variety of vistas, romantic views and formal axes, defined by gates, statues, benches, formally shaped yew and linked across water by bridges.
+Gatacre, primarily in the years 1918-1924, (but continuing to embellish until his death in 1959) developed an extraordinary variety of vistas, romantic views and formal axes, defined by gates, statues, benches, formally shaped yew and linked across water by bridges.
 The different mood of each of Alice de Stuers' private gardens was kept a surprise by screens of rhododendrons or yew or beech scrub (see sketch plan V and also the illustrated article by Alice de Stuers, 'Floralia', Assen, 26 September 1924, p.
 615).

 The old North-South Road, bisecting the pleasure grounds, was turned into a broad walk, terminated in the north by a statue, in the south by a fountain in an enclosure of beech hedges.
 A new long walk to the north of the stream crossed the broad walk at right angles.
-Beside it, to the north of the house, was an over-ambitious and short-lived parterre (1924 - 1928): its hollowed out form became waterlogged too easily.
+Beside it, to the north of the house, was an overambitious and short-lived parterre (1924-1928 - its hollowed out form became waterlogged too easily).

 The existing form of the mill ponds and mounds was accentuated.
-The meadow in the south east quarter of the old garden was turned into a grove of silver birch (underplanted with daffodils and bracken) and bisected by glades running east-west (giving a view from the sunk garden) and north-south (extending the line of Alice de Stuers' Irish yew walk northwards, from alongside the kitchen garden, to end in the high oak, north of the stream).
+The meadow in the south east quarter of the old garden was turned into a grove of silver birch (underplanted with daffodils and bracken) and bisected by glades running east-west (giving a view from the sunk garden) and north-south (extending the line of Alice de Stuers'Irish yew walk northwards, from alongside the kitchen garden, to end in the high oak, north of the stream).
 On the west side of the kitchen garden was built a tile tennis court, lined with beech hedges and pleached limes, its netting covered with wisteria and with iris sibirica and ferns at its base.
 Beside the tennis court an enclosed orchard, both reached by a beech tunnel.
-(In 1975 the tennis court and netting had become delapidated and were removed, and its site is now traversed by a continuation of the beech tunnel).
+(In 1975 the tennis court and netting had become delapidated and were removed; and its site is now traversed by a continuation of the beech tunnel.
+The orchard is being replanted, but on a larger scale , with fewer trees, and the tile paths have been replaced by the sand common to the rest of the 'wild' garden.
+The extra height of the pleached limes will be less necessary in enclosing the smaller orchard, and so the enormously time-consuming task of annual pruning by hand will be dispensed with.)

-At the same time that the greater part of the work was being done to give the garden its present form, the house was also enlarged to its present size, by the width of the drawing room and library; the most re-excavated?

-where it had been partly filled, and two new, externally identical, bouwhuizen' (coach house and stables) built.
+At the same time that the greater part of the work was being done to give the garden its present form, the house was also enlarged by the width of two windows, southward: the moat re-excavated where it had been partly filled, and two new, externally identical, 'bouwhuizen' (coach house and stables) built.
 The character was that of the 1913 restoration by Victor de Stuers, and the work was completed by 1924 under supervision of the architect Slothouwer (the eastern bouwhuis was blown up at the end of the war, in 1945).